chloeekk/chloeekk.github.io/posts/notion-sem-strategy-analysis/index.md

 # Notion SEM Strategy Analysis (2024)

-Explore Notion's SEM strategy evolution from 2015 to 2024, focusing on traffic trends, keyword effectiveness, and landing page optimization.

 ## Takeaways:

-Thank you for pointing that out.
-Here are the revised takeaways, each supported by specific figures from the content provided:

 - **SEM Trend**: From June 2015 to January 2023, Notion's paid traffic demonstrated a consistent increase, peaking at an average of 18,585, indicating sustained growth in SEM efforts that likely enhanced overall market presence.
 - **SEM Keyword Strategy**: During the period from January 2023 to September 2023, paid traffic surged to 148,906, suggesting a proactive and effective keyword targeting strategy during this phase, followed by a decline to 94,601 by March 2024, reflecting strategic adjustments or market shifts.